March 16-17, 2018

 Nature’s slip n slide

-Not long before dark, I reached the lodge.
+Not long before dark, I reached a lodge.
 I think it was just after 5:30.
 It was snowing lightly and I felt re-energised at the sight of the building appearing through clouds like some looming grey, fortress.
 I knew I was close to the summit.
 The track lead around to the left side of the building, and I greeted the caretaker as he washed a piece of equipment in the doorway.
 My hello startled him, and he only stared silently as I continued up the path and into the trees.

 I guessed that there was around half an hour of light left after I left the lodge.
 Whatever distance I couldn’t cover by then, I’d planned to finish using the headlamp.
 The track became steeper and icier after the lodge, and the going was slower.
 I didn’t want to slip on the ice in the dark, so each step required just a little more caution than before.